Doctrine and Covenants 115-120

 Doctrine and Covenants 104:42

-• To help the children understand what “multiplicity” means, draw a circle on the board or a piece of paper.
-Ask the children to help you multiply the number of circles—drawing two, then four, then eight, then sixteen, and so on—until the entire board or paper is full of circles.
-Each time you add circles, help the children think of a blessing Heavenly Father has given them.
+• Several times in section 104 the Lord promises “a multiplicity of blessings” to people who faithfully obey His commandments.
+To help the children understand what “multiplicity” means, you could draw a circle and ask your children to help you multiply the number of circles—drawing two, then four, then eight, then sixteen, and so on.
+Each time you add circles, help your children think of a blessing Heavenly Father has given them.
 Explain that “a multiplicity of blessings” means the Lord will fill our lives with blessings if we obey His commandments.

 Friend February 2015 “The Blessing Quest” Nathan wants to ride bikes with his friends instead of going to church, but he learns that commandments are meant to help us be happy.
 He goes to church and is blessed.